rodbv/todo-mx/README.md

 # TodoMX

-This repository is associated with a series of articles on [dev.to](https://dev.to/rodbv/creating-a-to-do-app-with-django-and-htmx-part-1-583p) documenting the author's learning journey with HTMX and Django.
-The series covers the creation of a to-do application using Django and HTMX, with a focus on Test-Driven Development (TDD) using pytest.
+This repository is associated with a series of articles on [dev.to](https://dev.to/rodbv/creating-a-to-do-app-with-django-and-htmx-part-1-583p) documenting my learning journey with [HTMX](https://htmx.org/) and [Django](https://www.djangoproject.com/).
+The series covers the creation of a to-do application, using [uv](https://docs.astral.sh/uv/), [DaisyUI](https://daisyui.com/) and [Pytest](https://docs.pytest.org/en/stable/).

 ## Articles in the Series